u-blox/u-blox-sho-OpenCPU/README.md

 | MINI-NORA-B12 | Rev C and later hardware only |
 | XPLR-IOT-1    |  |

-Board support packages for the followng EVKs are not planned for submission to the Zephyr mainline project.
+Board support packages for the following EVKs are not planned for submission to the Zephyr mainline project.
 They will remain here at the u-blox repository:

 | EVK board | Folder             | Remarks                     |